 Default Apn Type:

 As the name implies, this is the APN that is used for all data connections for all types of requirements unless another type of APN is not set up explicitly.
 A mobile operator may have multiple APNs configured in HLR for a subscriber, out of which one is the default.

 DUN Apn Type:

 DUN is for Dial-Up Networking connections for the internet.
-The dial-up is the older method for an internet connection.
+Dial-up is the older method for an internet connection.
 So this APN type is not used.

 FOTA Apn Type: